Global high-mix volume high-speed PCBA manufacturer

 Step 1: Apply the solder paste using stencil printing

-Step 2: Pass the PCB to pick and place the machine for the placement of components
+Step 2: Pass the PCB to the pick and place machine for the placement of components

 Step 3: The printed Circuit Board is now passed through a heating oven known as a reflow oven.
 This makes the solder paste melt and solder to form an electrical connection between different components.
 The reflow process typically has four stages